Digital-Scholarship-NUS-Libraries/biodiversitystories/Fig Wasp/README.md

        license="CC BY-SA 2.0">

 ## The Future of Fig Wasps in Singapore
-Therefore, while the existence of Singapore’s UGS is not under threat, and there are plans to continue developing UGS, the quality of these spaces faces inevitable challenges amidst anthropogenic climate change and continual urban development, both of which can only be mitigated within broader policies.[^40] To combat urban fragmentation’s specific impact on fig wasps, alongside temperature and air pollution that may decrease the wasp’s ability to travel long distances, it may be helpful to consider intentional planting of F. religiosa in urban spaces that are not parks (e.g., on the roadside) which may expand the accessibility of trees to fig wasps that prevents the need to travel long distances exposed to increasingly harsh urban conditions.[^41] Plans to expand eco-links may also alleviate the effects of fragmentation and road mortality by connecting isolated UGS to each other and other habitats.[^42] However, these bridges are a mitigation strategy with indeterminate success rates for different species on different time scales, with uncertain benefits to *P. quadraticeps*.[^43]
+Therefore, while the existence of Singapore’s urban green spaces is not under threat, and indeed there are plans to develop more, the quality of these spaces faces inevitable challenges amidst anthropogenic climate change and continual urban development, both of which can only be mitigated within broader policies.[^40] To combat urban fragmentation’s specific impact on fig wasps, alongside temperature and air pollution that may decrease the wasp’s ability to travel long distances, it may be helpful to consider intentional planting of F. religiosa in urban spaces that are not parks (e.g., on the roadside) which may expand the accessibility of trees to fig wasps that prevents the need to travel long distances exposed to increasingly harsh urban conditions.[^41] Plans to expand eco-links may also alleviate the effects of fragmentation and road mortality by connecting isolated urban green spaces to each other and other habitats.[^42] However, these bridges are a mitigation strategy with indeterminate success rates for different species on different time scales, with uncertain benefits to *P. quadraticeps*.[^43]
 <param ve-video id="c18vo5Ybdio" title="Eco-Link@BKE | Highlights">

 Ultimately, any breakdown in the relationship between *F. religiosa* and *P. quadraticeps* has significant ecological implications for a range of organisms. [^44] Efforts to mitigate the impending challenges to the fig wasp are thus oriented towards an ecosystem-based outlook grounded in addressing broader pollution concerns and creating ecological bridges and links that may combat fragmentation.
-This will ease *Platyscapa quadraticeps*’ plight against such changes to uphold its mutualistic relationship with *Ficus religiosa*, which is a cornerstone of Singapore’s UGS.
+This will ease *Platyscapa quadraticeps*’ plight against such changes to uphold its mutualistic relationship with *Ficus religiosa*, which is a cornerstone of Singapore’s urban green spaces.
 However, it is important to be mindful that simply creating urban green spaces is insufficient to mitigate the effects of climate change or pollution on different species and the habitats they rely on, and the future of often forgotten non-native species is at stake in both our ecological and cultural futures.

 # References
 [^1]: Nanthinee Jeevanandam and Richard T. Corlett, ‘Fig Wasp Dispersal in Urban Singapore’, *Raffles Bulletin of Zoology* 61, no. 1 (28 February 2013): 343–47.